 ask questions when uncertain how to do something

-are motivated to get things done and learn as much as possible
+are motivated to learn as much as possible and get things done

 Housing and Stipends

 We will provide a private 700 sq ft one bedroom/one bath apartment on the farm from May through August.
 Interns are encouraged to harvest and eat from the gardens and enjoy flower bouquets!
-We provide a weekly stipend ($200/week).
+We also provide a weekly stipend to help with living expenses.

 This work brings me (Kristen) so much joy, and I am very grateful to be farming.
-Sometimes I forget that this work doesn’t suite everyone, so it is important to me to communicate well and set realistic expectations about farm work.
 In order to successfully contribute to the farm’s triple bottom line, and to learn as much as possible from the experience, interns need a willingness to: